 - Charcoal peacoat or overcoat

-- Harrington style jacket, leather jacket, bomber jacket, or field jacket
+- Harrington style jacket, leather jacket, bomber jacket, denim jacket, and/or field jacket

 - Single-breasted navy suit, white dress

 - Tan / brown plaid sport coat / blazer

 - 1-2 ties in navy, forest green, burgundy.
 Prints encouraged